Stochastic Diffusion: A Diffusion Probabilistic Model for Stochastic Time Series Forecasting: Experiments

-To investigate the contribution of the different components in our proposed model, we evaluate several basic component models on two clinical datasets: (1) A basic RNN model, \textit{LSTM} and (2) a variational derivation of LSTM, \textit{vLSTM-$\mathcal{N}(0,1)$} that models the data at each time step with a VAE \cite{kingma2022autoencoding} and Standard Gaussian Prior and turns the deterministic RNN model into a probabilistic model, (3) The vLSTM model with diffusion module replacing VAE, \textit{vLSTM-diffusion}, and (4) our proposed \textit{StochDiff} that learns data-driven prior knowledge at each time step.
-By comparing their performance, we can justify the improvements brought by the step-wise modelling (1,2), the generative diffusion process (2,3) and learnt prior knowledge (3,4) for time series forecasting.
+components in our proposed model, we evaluate several basic component models on two clinical datasets: (1) A basic RNN model, \textit{LSTM} and (2) a variational derivation of LSTM, \textit{vLSTM-$\mathcal{N}(0,1)$} that models the data at each time step with a Standard VAE \cite{kingma2022autoencoding}, (3) The vLSTM model with diffusion module replacing VAE, \textit{vLSTM-diffusion}, and (4) our proposed \textit{StochDiff} that learns data-driven prior knowledge at each time step.
+By comparing their performance, we can justify the improvements brought by the step-wise modeling (1,2), the generative diffusion process (2,3) and learned prior knowledge (3,4) for time series forecasting.
 Details are provided in Table \ref{ablation}.
-Here, since \textit{LSTM} is a deterministic method, the $CRPS_{sum}$ metric is not applicable for it.
+Here, $CRPS_{sum}$ is not applicable for deterministic \textit{LSTM}.
 From the results, we can see each component contributes to the performance improvement.
-Our proposed StochDiff takes advantages of all these components and exhibits better modelling of stochastic time series data.
+The most critical component, prior learning, adds $33,024$ learnable parameters to the original $1065190$ parameters, representing a $3.1\%$ increase.
+This is negligible in terms of the model's overall capacity.
+Thus, the performance improvement observed with StochDiff can be attributed primarily due to the inclusion of the step-wise prior knowledge learning procedure, rather than parameter increase.
+This procedure enhances the model's ability to learn stochastic time series data.